Grants Program Frequently Asked Questions

 What is the required coordination between entities within a grant application?

-- Implementation Grant applicants are required to provide evidence of confirmation that their organization has received approval with relevant stakeholders for the proposed activities before applying.
+Implementation grant applicants are required to provide evidence of confirmation that their organization has received approval with relevant stakeholders for the proposed activities before applying.
 Supporting documentation, such as emails or letters, confirming the established partnership will be due with your submission.

 Do my projects and activities need to take place only in local public parks?

-Yes, the Arts in California Parks Grants Program specifically will only fund projects that take place in local public parks.
+Yes, the Arts in California Parks grants program specifically will only fund projects that take place in local public parks.

-How do you define “local public parks”?
+How does Arts in California Parks define "local parks"?

-The Arts in California Parks Grants Program intends to foster community connections to California’s diverse cultural history and natural areas beyond state park boundaries.
+The Arts in California Parks grants program intends to foster community connections to California’s diverse cultural history and natural areas beyond state park boundaries.
 Eligible projects will help enhance connections to local cultural history, local parks, open space or natural areas through community events, programming or installations that help to build sustainable community connections, health and well-being.

 Eligible projects must be open to the general public.
 Projects may be located on land that is owned or managed by a local city, county, park or community service district, land trusts, regional park or open space district, non-profit organization or foundation, or any other entity other than federal and state agencies.
 Both indoor and outdoor spaces can be considered.